brunofacca/rails-development-environment/README.md

 ## Usage
 1. Install the latest version of Vagrant and VirtualBox on the host machine.
-2. Create a SSH key pair, name the files `id_rsa` (private key), `id_rsa.pub` (public key), and place them in the `vm_provisioning` directory.
+2. Create an SSH key pair, name the files `id_rsa` (private key), `id_rsa.pub` (public key), and place them in the `vm_provisioning` directory.
 3. Customize the values of the variables in the "User Configurations" section, at the beginning of the `Vagrantfile`.
-4. If you require any custom environment variables to be avaliable at the guest VM, create a file named `environment_variables.sh` within the `vm_provisioning` directory and set your environment vars using the standard bash syntax: one `export VAR_NAME='var value'` declaration per line.
+4. If you require any custom environment variables to be available at the guest VM, create a file named `environment_variables.sh` within the `vm_provisioning` directory and set your environment vars using the standard bash syntax: one `export VAR_NAME='var value'` declaration per line.
 Those vars will be loaded automatically every time the VM